TarakaYalakala/Kgtech-task/README.md

 **Live Demo:** [https://kgtech-task.vercel.app/](https://kgtech-task.vercel.app/)

+OR

+Start using: npm run dev for ---> localhost:3000 ////

 A modern React application featuring a responsive news feed with infinite scroll, user authentication (Login/Signup) with glassmorphism design, and a fully responsive navigation system.

 ## 🚀 Technologies Used